 The cyber units associated with each branch of the military will be under the control of the head of the US CYBERCOM and NSA.
 The cyber units associated with each branch of the military will be under his operational control.
 These include the Army, Navy, Marine Corp, and Air Force CYBERCOMs, as well as supporting other combat commanders.
 The CYBERCOM will support the Director of the Defence Information Systems Agency (DISA), which in turn has input into a Joint Operations Centre that will be the core of operations under the command of a Deputy Cyber Commander.
-Outside the military, the National Cyber Security Division (NCSD) within the US Department of Homeland Security (DHS) bears responsibility for overall cyber security in the US.
-It oversees the US-CERT and coordinates activities between public and commercial security groups as part of their mandate.
+Outside the military, the National Cyber Security Division (NCSD) within the US Department of Homeland Security (DHS) bears responsibility for overall cyber security groups as part of their mandate.
 In addition, the DHS operates the Office of Cyber Security and Communications, which is concerned with protecting critical information infrastructure.
 There also exists a National Cyber Security Centre that is responsible for the central coordination of the many organisations within the US government that deal with cyber security.
 It is still however unclear how these cyber security offices will work with the DOD CYBERCOM.

 During the hearing for the appointment of the first head of CYBERCOM, Senator Carl Levin posted three scenarios from the US side on the responsibilities of cyber defence in the US.
-The answers and scenarios can be summarised as follows [15]:
+The answers and scenarios can be summarised as follows (Stienon, [15]):

-- If the legal framework, under which the US military operates, is used during a traditional operation against an adversary, the commander will execute an order approved by the President and the Joint Chiefs that would presumably grant the theatre commander full leeway to defend US military networks and to counter cyber attacks that emanate for the attacking country. - In the case where cyber attacks emanate from a neutral third country, additional authority would have to be granted. - In a case of a major attack during peace time against computers that manage critical infrastructure, routing the attack through computers owned by US citizens and routers inside the US, it will most probably be the responsibility of the Department of Home Affairs and the Federal Bureau of Investigation, but there is no clear guidance in this regard.
+If the legal framework under which the US military operates is used during a traditional operation against an adversary, the commander will execute an order approved by the President and the Joint Chiefs that would presumably grant the theatre commander full leeway to defend US military networks and to counter cyber attacks that emanate for the attacking country.

+- In the case where cyber attacks emanate from a neutral third country, additional authority would have to be granted. - In a case of a major attack during peace time against computers that manage critical infrastructure, routing the attack through computers owned by US citizens and routers inside the US, it will be most probably the responsibility of the Department of Home Affairs and the Federal Bureau of Investigation, but there is no clear guidance in this regards.